Social Media Guidelines

 Closing a Social Media Account

-- If you decide to close a social media account, please consult with the digital strategy director.
+- If you decide to close a social media account, please consult with Communications.
 It may be worthwhile to direct users to another Barnard-managed account that would be relevant to their interests.

 Separating Your Personal Social Media Accounts